iliyanotlioneberia/web_scrapping/README.md

-To whom is interested in scrapping Sainsbury's's website :)
+To whom is interested in scrapping :)
 You are going to install the following libraries:
   1. lxml
   2. requests